- 1 large onion

 How to Select

 Buy fresh or frozen in whole heads or florets.
-Broccoli heads should be odorless with tight, blueish green florets.
+Broccoli heads should be odorless with tight, bluish-green florets.

 How to Store